 - Work with your faculty advisor to fill out Part II: Major Requirements.
 If you have more than one major, you must meet with each major advisor to fill out a Part II for each major.
 If you are a Concurrent Degree student, you must meet with the advisor who administers the Concurrent Degree Program as well as with your faculty advisors.
 External transfer students and students who have studied abroad should take transcripts of their non-Cornell courses to their advisor meeting(s).
 Your advisor will have a link to the Part II application, which contains a series of questions about courses you have taken for the major.
-If you have declared one major, there will also be a section on the electives requirement.
-If you have more than one major, you are exempt from the electives requirement.

 After a prolonged time away:

 To begin the process, please email us at email@example.com.
-An advising dean will respond to you.

 You may elect to graduate early if you are able to complete all graduation requirements in fewer than eight semesters.